Sparse Density Trees and Lists: An Interpretable Alternative to High-Dimensional Histograms: Numerical Methods to Optimize the Objective Function

 where the last expression is due to the inclusion-exclusion principle and it only involves the volume resulting from conjunctions.
 The volume resulting from conjunctions can be easily computed from data.
-Without loss of generality, suppose we want to compute the volume of $V_{a_1 \wedge \ldots \wedge a_k}$, for each feature that appears, we examine if there is any contradiction.
-For example if feature 1 is present in both $a_1$ and $a_2$ and they specify feature 1 to take different values, then we have found a contradiction and the volume should be 0.
-Suppose this is not the case, then the volume is equal to the product of the number of distinct categories of all the features that are not used.
-By using the inclusion-exclusion principle, we reduce the problem to just computing a volume of conjunctions, however, computing these volumes requires a clever data structure.
-This would be suitable for larger problems but might slow down computations for smaller problems.
+Without loss of generality, suppose we want to compute the volume of $V_{a_1 \wedge \ldots \wedge a_k}$.
+For each feature that appears, we examine if there is any contradiction between the rules; for example, if feature 1 is present in both $a_1$ and $a_2$, where rule $a_1$ specifies feature 1 to be 0 whereas $a_2$ specifies feature 1 to be 1, then we have found a contradiction and the volume of the intersection of $a_1$ and $a_2$ should be 0.
+If there is no contradiction, then the volume is equal to the product of the number of distinct categories of all the features that are not used.
+If all features are used, then the volume is 1.
+By using the inclusion-exclusion principle, we reduce the problem to just computing a volume of conjunctions as in \eqref{eq:volumedecompose}.
+Note that for this approach, we still need to iterate over all conjunctions for each volume computation, which can be computationally expensive. \textit{Approach 2: Uniform Sampling.} Create uniform data over the whole domain, and count the number of points that satisfy the antecedents.
+This approach would be expensive when the domain is huge but easy to implement for smaller problems. \\ \textit{Approach 3: MCMC.} Use an MCMC sampling approach to sample the whole domain space.
+This approach is again not practical when the domain size is huge as the number of samples required will increase exponentially due to curse of dimensionality.